Kartoffelspalt/RemoveAdblockThingSafari/README.md

+# This is the Userscripts Version of Remove Adblock Version.
+This runs well with the Userscripts Version for Safari.
+For now it works.
+Based on Version 5.8.

 # Note: It was an fun runing, making, mataining this project and having a fun battle against youtube to the point were youtube was aware of this project and activity taking measures against it and then we would find ways around it.
 But I dont have the time to maitain and run this project anymore.

 If you want to block ads on youtube without pop up just use like Ublock origin.